hypertidy/decido/cran-comments.md

+Hello,

-Hello, I've checked and believe I'm now free of valgrind-visible problems.
+I believe decido 0.2.0 is now free of valgrind-visible problems.

+Apologies for the failure to fix before 2018-07-30, I was travelling at the time.

 Best regards, Mike

-CRAN removal issue reported was
+CRAN removal memory-access issue reported was

 > showing memory-access errors under Fedora 28: see the
 > 'Additional issues' linked from the packages's CRAN results page.
 >
 > Please correct ASAP and before Jul 30 to safely retain the package on CRAN"

-## Resubmit version 0.2.0 after removal from CRAN
+## Resubmit version 0.2.0 after being archived

 * Cleaned up Rcpp default arguments.
 * Fixed out of bounds code in Rcpp causing valgrind problems.